-Mobile Apps (including mobile web apps) are generally covered by the same standards for access by people with disabilities that apply to non-mobile software and web applications.
-Applicable U.S. laws such as the Twenty-First Century Communications and Video Accessibility Act (CVAA), Section 508, and the Americans with Disabilities Act (ADA) apply in different ways.
+Mobile App accessibility is generally covered by the same standards for access by people with disabilities that apply to non-mobile software and web applications.
+Applicable U.S. laws such as the Twenty-First Century Communications and Video Accessibility Act (CVAA), Section 508, and the Americans with Disabilities Act (ADA) apply in different ways to create a framework for mobile app accessibility guidelines.
 The following standards apply to each U.S. law listed below:

-The technical and functional requirements of Section 508 such as Section 1194.21 Software Applications and Operating Systems, Section 1194.22 Web-based Intranet and Internet Information and Applications and Section 1194.31 Functional Performance Criteria can be applied to mobile content.
-While these standards do not include specific mobile app requirements the requirements cover the general accessibility requirements that are relevant to mobile apps.
+The technical and functional requirements of Section 508 such as Section 1194.21 Software Applications and Operating Systems, Section 1194.22 Web-based Intranet and Internet Information and Applications, and Section 1194.31 Functional Performance Criteria can be applied to mobile content.
+While these standards do not include specific mobile app accessibility requirements, the requirements cover the general requirements that are relevant to mobile apps.

 The Americans with Disabilities Act

 For organizations that must be ADA compliant accessibility of mobile apps should follow Web Content Accessibility Guidelines (WCAG) 2 standards including multimedia access (captioning and audio description).